StarCraft II-playing AI AlphaStar takes out pros undefeated

 You can get the replays of the matches here.

 AlphaStar is inarguably a strong player, but there are some important caveats here.
-First, when they handicapped the agent by making it play like a human, in that it had to move the camera around, could only click on visible units, had a human-like delay on perception, and so on, it was far less strong and in fact was beaten by MaNa.
+First, when they handicapped the agent by making it play like a human, in that it had to move the camera around, could only click on visible units, had a human-like delay on perception and so on, it was far less strong and in fact was beaten by MaNa.
 But that version, which perhaps may become the benchmark rather than its untethered cousin, is still under development, so for that and other reasons it was never going to be as strong.

 Most importantly, though, AlphaStar is still an extreme specialist.
-It only plays Protoss versus Protoss — probably has no idea what a zerg looks like — with a single opponent, on a single map.
-As anyone who has played the game can tell you, the map and the races produce all kinds of variations which massively complicate gameplay and strategy.
+It only plays Protoss versus Protoss — probably has no idea what a Zerg looks like — with a single opponent, on a single map.
+As anyone who has played the game can tell you, the map and the races produce all kinds of variations, which massively complicate gameplay and strategy.
 In essence, AlphaStar is playing only a tiny fraction of the game — though admittedly many players also specialize like this.

 That said, the groundwork of designing a self-training agent is the hard part — the actual training is a matter of time and computing power.
 If it’s 1v1v1 on Bloodbath maybe it’s stalker/zealot time, while if it’s 2v2 on a big map with lots of elevation, out come the air units.
 (Is it obvious I’m not up on my SC2 strats?)